-芊 Route - 160 km

-Head west from Nanticoke on Hwy#3, and Hwy#6 to Port Dover.
+Route - 160 km Head west from Nanticoke on Hwy#3, and Hwy#6 to Port Dover.
 From Port Dover head west on Hwy#6, and join Hwy#24.
 Side routes include Hwy#57 to Port Ryerse, Hwy#10 to Turkey Point, and Hwy#59 to Port Rowan.
 From Port Rowan, head north on Hwy#59 and Hwy#3 to Tillsonburg.
 Continue west on Hwy#3 to St. Thomas.

-- Turkey Point.
+- Port Ryerse was founded by United Empire Loyalists in 1794 as a port for shipping lumber and grain. - Turkey Point.
 Site of a military post during the War of 1812. - Port Rowan.
 Big Creek winds through Carolinian forest towards Port Rowan on Lake Erie.
 It is part of the Long Point World Biosphere Reserve and Big Creek National Wildlife Area.
 Hahn Woods is an extensive woody swamp area that offers extensive waterfowl nesting and staging for over thirty bird species.
 Keep an eye out for an unusual activity with "punters on the marsh" that looks something like pushing paddle boards through shallow water.
-Visit Canada's first forestry station interpretive centre with a giant old growth white pine log used to describe historic events by matching the annual growth rings over two hundred years. - Port Burwell HMCS Objibwa was Canada's first Cold War submarine.
-This small Ontario town has undertaken Project Ojibiwa with its determination to become the home of the stealth Oberon Class Sub at Canada' Naval History Museum, located a thousand miles from the Atlantic Ocean. - Tillsonburg.
-Travel north in Norfolk County.
-Annandale is one of the few remaining Victorian-style mansions of the Aesthetic movement from the 1880s.
+Visit Canada's first forestry station interpretive centre with a giant old growth white pine log used to describe historic events by matching the annual growth rings over two hundred years. - Port Burwell.
+HMCS Objibwa was Canada's first Cold War submarine.
+This small Ontario town has undertaken Project Ojibiwa with its determination to become the home of the stealth Oberon Class Sub at Canada' Naval History Museum, located a thousand miles from the Atlantic Ocean.